smarthome-go/homescript/README.md

 delUser('username')
 ```
 ##### Add Permission
-Adds an permission to an arbitrary user
+Adds a permission to an arbitrary user
 ```python
 addPerm('username', 'permission')
 ```